-Roger’s interest in astronomy goes back to his youth when he dedicated himself to learn the night sky while living on a farm in rural Manitoba.
-When he was 10 years old, Roger had received a small telescope as a Christmas present.
-Later as a teenager, Roger set the hobby aside as he lived in an area with no Astronomy Club to participate.
-He did not have funds to purchase a larger telescope, the support of an organization or mentors to help him build his own instrument.
-As an adult, he resolved to take the hobby up again when he could do it as part of an organization that would help.
-His experience as a youth, without the support and mentorship, made him resolve to work to prevent this from happening to others who are interested in the awesomeness of our Universe.
+My interest in astronomy goes back to my youth when I dedicated myself to learn the night sky while living on a farm in rural Manitoba.
+When I was 10 years old, I received a small telescope as a Christmas present.
+Later as a teenager, I set the hobby aside as I then lived in an area with no Astronomy Club to participate in.
+I neither had the funds to purchase a larger telescope, or the support of an organization, or mentors to help me build my own instrument.
+When I became an adult I started up again.
+I resolved that I would do my utmost to ensure that other youths who wanted to take this path, would not find it as hard as I had.
+And that they could find the support and mentorship required to expand their interest in the awesomeness of our Universe.

-When Roger moved to Regina in the 1980’s; with the encouragement and support of his amazing wife Grace Nelson, Roger joined the Regina Astronomical Society (RAS).
-At the time, the RAS was in a state of disarray and was having difficulty attracting membership and interest.
-It did have an observatory with a 4″ refractor!
-Roger agreed to take the leadership of this organization and while expanding his knowledge and observation experience, he worked to breathe new life into that organization over a 4-year period.
-Through his efforts, and the support of Regina’s Astronomical Community, the long defunct Regina Centre of the Royal Astronomical Society of Canada (RASC) was restored in 1989.
+When I moved to Regina in the 1980’s; with the encouragement and support of my amazing wife Grace Nelson, I joined the Regina Astronomical Society (RAS).
+At the time, the RAS was in a state of some disarray and was having difficulty attracting membership.
+But it did have an observatory with a four inch refractor.
+I agreed to take the leadership of that organization and whilst expanding my knowledge and gaining more experience in observation.
+I also worked diligently to breathe new life into the organization for well over a 4-year period.
+Through these efforts, and the support of Regina’s Astronomical Community, the long defunct Regina Centre of the Royal Astronomical Society of Canada (RASC) was restored in 1989.

 Astronomy Memberships and Accomplishments

 Royal Astronomical Society (1989-1997, 2005-2010 & 2012-2020)

 - National Secretary and Director of the RASC 2018-2020

 - 1992, 2007 & 2018 GA Organizing Committees

 - Active volunteer 1990 to present (At the RAO, Star-nights and outreach)